-- how much personal liability protection they offer you
+- how much personal liability protection do they offer you?

 So, which business structure is right for your travel agency?
 Let’s dig a little deeper into a few of the questions to help you narrow it down.

 No, seriously.
-If you’ve got a lot of personal assets (think: nice car, amazing stamp collection, boat, private island, etc.), you’ll probably want to consider a travel agency business structure like an LLC, that protects your assets.
+If you’ve got a lot of personal assets (think: nice car, amazing stamp collection, boat, private island, etc.), you’ll probably want to consider a travel agency business structure like an LLC to protect your assets.

-In other words, the law sees you (as a person) separate from your company.
-If your travel agency is named in a lawsuit or your agency files bankruptcy, your personal assets are not fair game.
+With an LLC, the law sees you (as a person) separate from your company.
+This means if your travel agency is named in a lawsuit or your agency files bankruptcy, your personal assets are not fair game.

 Of course, because your personal assets are protected, that means more paperwork, which means you can expect it to cost a bit more.

-The way I look at it, the amount of risk you’re willing to take on comes down to:
+The way I look at it, your level of risk tolerance comes down to 4 things:

-If you’re starting up your travel agency, don’t have a ton of cash, and plan on booking only friends and family (let’s be honest) your risk of going bankrupt or being sued are pretty slim (unless you’re a jerk).
+If you’re starting up your travel agency, don’t have a ton of cash, and plan on booking only friends and family, let's be honest . . . your risk of going bankrupt or being sued are pretty slim.
 So to start, you might feel comfortable with a Sole Proprietor structure that is easier to implement, costs less, but doesn’t protect your personal assets.

-However, if you’ve got the private island and have pet dolphins, you may not want it at risk (I like to protect my private island from lawsuits, for sure!).
-In this case, I’ll assume you’d be more than happy to pony up the cash for a business structure that protects that cute lil’ island of yours.
+However, if you’ve got a private island and have pet dolphins, you may not want to risk it.
+In this case, I’ll assume you’d be more than happy to pony up the cash for a business structure that protects Flipper and her pod.